emmanueluche/dune_imperium_uprising_4/Manual.md

 A Spy may also be recalled (without the use of a card), for one of two effects:

-- Inﬁltrate: If you wish to send an Agent to a board space occupied by another player, you may recall your own Spy from a connected observation post to ignore the other player's Agent and send your Agent to that same board space.
+- **Inﬁltrate:** If you wish to send an Agent to a board space occupied by another player, you may recall your own Spy from a connected observation post to ignore the other player's Agent and send your Agent to that same board space.

-- Gather Intelligence: Whenever you send an Agent to a board space, you may recall your own Spy from a connected observation post to draw a card.
+- **Gather Intelligence:** Whenever you send an Agent to a board space, you may recall your own Spy from a connected observation post to draw a card.
 You must choose whether to do this immediately after placing your Agent (before receiving any effects of the board space or card you played).

 You cannot recall the same Spy to both Inﬁltrate and Gather Intelligence.
 (Though on certain spaces, like the Research Station, you may be able to recall one Spy to Inﬁltrate and another Spy to Gather Intelligence.)

 The Spy Agent icon allows you to send an Agent to a board space connected to an observation post where you currently have a Spy.
 You do not recall the Spy for this purpose.

-John plays Dune, the Desert Planet to send an Agent to Imperial Basin.
+_John plays Dune, the Desert Planet to send an Agent to Imperial Basin.
 He collects spice from the space.
-His card provides no additional Agent turn effect.
+His card provides no additional Agent turn effect._

-Imperial Basin is a Combat space.
+_Imperial Basin is a Combat space.
 John didn't recruit any troops with either the card he played or the board space where he sent his Agent.
 But he does have three troops in his garrison.
-He decides to fight as hard as he can, and deploys two troops from his garrison to the Conflict—the maximum number allowed.
+He decides to fight as hard as he can, and deploys two troops from his garrison to the Conflict—the maximum number allowed._

-Abby plays Rebel Supplier to send an Agent to Arrakeen.
+_Abby plays Rebel Supplier to send an Agent to Arrakeen.
 She has a Spy there and decides to recall it to Gather Intelligence, drawing a card.
-John's Control marker is there from an earlier round, so he takes 1 Solari from the bank.
+John's Control marker is there from an earlier round, so he takes 1 Solari from the bank._

-From the board space, Abby recruits a troop and draws another card.
-With Rebel Supplier, she recruits two additional troops because she recalled a Spy this turn.
+_From the board space, Abby recruits a troop and draws another card.
+With Rebel Supplier, she recruits two additional troops because she recalled a Spy this turn._

-Abby could keep her three newly recruited troops in her garrison.
+_Abby could keep her three newly recruited troops in her garrison.
 But Arrakeen is also a Combat space, and she senses a chance for victory over John.
 She deploys those troops to the Conflict, plus one more that she already had in her garrison.
-(If she'd had a second troop there, she could have deployed it as well.)
+(If she'd had a second troop there, she could have deployed it as well.)_

-Ned decides to use his turn to build up troops to fight on a later round.
+_Ned decides to use his turn to build up troops to fight on a later round.
 He plays Dagger to send an Agent to Gather Support.
 He decides to pay the space's optional cost of 2 Solari, so he gains one water and two troops.
-It isn't a Combat space, however, so he can't deploy any troops to the Conflict, and places them in his garrison instead.
+It isn't a Combat space, however, so he can't deploy any troops to the Conflict, and places them in his garrison instead._

-< Spies are a new element of the game, detailed above.
+> Spies are a new element of the game, detailed above.

-## PLAYER TURN – REVEAL TURN
+## PLAYER TURN – REVEAL TURN (Page 12)

 When a player has no more Agents for Agent turns (or chooses not to use any Agents they have remaining), that player takes a Reveal turn.
 This consists of the following steps in order: Reveal Cards, Resolve Reveal Effects, and Clean Up.

-### REVEAL CARDS
+### REVEAL CARDS (Page 12)

 Reveal all cards remaining in your hand, placing them face up in play in front of you.
 Keep them separate from other cards you played previously on Agent turns.

-### RESOLVE REVEAL EFFECTS
+### RESOLVE REVEAL EFFECTS (Page 12)

 You now gain the effects in the Reveal boxes of all the cards you just revealed (but not those of any cards you played during Agent turns earlier in the round).

 You may resolve Reveal effects in any order you like.
 In addition, you may use Persuasion that you've gained to acquire new cards for your deck before, between, or after your Reveal effects.

-#### SETTING YOUR STRENGTH
+#### Setting Your Strength (Page 12)

 After you Reveal Cards, but before you Clean Up, you also total your strength for the Combat this round.